 So you want to know a little about me?
 Here’s the skinny.
 First off, the last name is pronounced with an “i” (like eye).
-Not “fee-man”, not “fine-man”, not “simon”.
+Not “fee-man”, not “fine-man”, and most definitely not “simon”.

 After getting my BA in English and teaching Special Ed for a couple of years, I decided to grab the wife, move out to Colorado and get my MBA.
 While I don’t miss LA all that much, I do miss going to Chavez Ravine and watching my Dodgers.
 I still make it back to LA a couple times a year to visit the family (as pretty much my entire family still lives out there), but it would take someone backing a dumptruck full of cash in my driveway to get me to move back there.
 Too much traffic and I really hate driving.

-The things you’re going to read about here are: Jewish stuff, marketing stuff, advertising, SEO, ecommerce, Dodgers, CU Buffs football/basketball and some good ol’ fashioned sports entertainment.
+The things you’re going to read about here are: marketing stuff, advertising, SEO, ecommerce, foodie adventures, a bit of Jewish stuff and some good ol’ fashioned sports entertainment.
 Yes, I watch men in tights do crazy stunts and bumps in the squared circle.
 Been a fan since the early 80s.
 Deal.

 University of California Riverside: BA – English